camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 }
 ````

 The tip is in the FEEL expression "= result.timeStampMS".
 To access the information `result.myField`, Feel will call a method `getmyField`.
-It is forbidden to set in a FEEL expression `result.MyField`: the first letter must be in lower case.
+It is forbidden to set in a FEEL expression `result.MyField`: the first letter must be in lowercase.

-So, if you want to generate a Element Template with one input for each member of the output, you must create a getter according the constraints.
+So, if you want to generate an Element Template with one Input for each member of the output, you must create a getter according to the constraints.